 All applications will be reviewed by the program area at the application deadline.
 Admission is competitive and will be offered to the most qualified applicants.

-Students who are accepted into the diploma program are encouraged to be familiar with, and have a good working knowledge of MS Office, especially, MS Word and MS Excel prior to their September start date.
+Students are encouraged to have a familiarity with the Microsoft Office suite of programs, particularly Word and Excel, prior to their September start date.

 Post-secondary academic experience and/or construction industry experience will enhance the application of those applicants who have the preferred grades.

-Students who have been withdrawn from the program due to failures, or who have left of their own accord, must apply for re-acceptance when they are ready to re-enter full-time study (at least a 60% course load).
+Students who have withdrawn from the program must apply for re-admission when they are ready to resume full-time study.
 BCIT recommends that you apply as early as possible.
 However, space is limited and when a program area receives more eligible applicants than there are seats available, the department may select those applicants considered to have the strongest chance of success in the program.

 You can check the status of your application online at any time using the Student Information System.